 “Well, I realized that with the modifications I was making to the engine, the Gnat is now so loud inside that I can’t hear the radio while the diesel is running.
 I needed another way to communicate with you guys, and Herschel seemed perfect.
 Messages by pigeon are also more secure than radio.”

-“A pigeon…” said Percy.
+“A pigeon . . .” said Percy.
 “Seems fuckin’ ridiculous to me.”

 “Sylvia, this pigeon goes a long way towards addressing the problem we had with communicating with Shakes.
-You asked me to talk with him about that, and here is an answer… maybe not a great answer, but I think Herschel could work.
-If we could just figure out how we could launch him from the Prospect while we are submerged, he would be a perfect communication medium…” Hemi trailed off, envisioning some kind of pigeon buoy they could release at depth.
+You asked me to talk with him about that, and here is an answer . . . maybe not a great answer, but I think Herschel could work.
+If we could just figure out how we could launch him from the Prospect while we are submerged, he would be a perfect communication medium . . .”
+Hemi trailed off, envisioning some kind of pigeon buoy they could release at depth.

 Captain Percy rolled her eyes.
 “Whatever.
 Don’t ever say I’m a captain who isn’t willing to give new technology a fucking try.
 We’ll take the pigeon aboard as our eighth crew member on a trial basis.
 Captain Shakes: how about a meal?”